Dolores's interest in fashion history dates from her teenage years when vintage apparel was widely available in thrift stores.

-The lovely gray outfit at the right looks like a suit but is a one piece dress with the high waist typical of 1932 fashion design.
+The lovely gray outfit above looks like a suit but is a one-piece dress with a high waist typical of 1932 fashion design.
 The red scarf offers a jaunty note to the clean lines of this attractive frock.
 Pattern design by Shiaparelli.

 The black dress with a red belt is by Bruyere of tailored chiffon.
 The crossed bands accentuate the diagonal, a slenderizing touch.

-Notice that both models wear hats, dur rigueur for the well dressed woman of the time.
+Notice that both models wear hats, de rigueur for the well-dressed woman of the time.

-The gray dress at right features a loose, draped collar and a popular new accessory, a soft, crushed scarf.
-Pattern by Lucille Paray
+The gray dress above features a loose, draped collar and a popular new accessory, a soft, crushed scarf.
+Pattern by Lucille Paray.

 The red print dress is by Shiaparelli.
 The slenderizing bodice and diagonal lines accentuated the clean lines and tubular look that was prominent in 1932 fashions.
 Note the smart buttons added as trim.